 On July 4, 2017 the Balancing Pool initiated a consultation process with representatives of consumers regarding the reasonableness of terminating the Sundance A, Sundance B and Sundance C PPAs.
 The Balancing Pool collected written feedback from all participants in this consultation process and this feedback can be found here.

 Upon the conclusion of the consultation process, the Balancing Pool determined the Sundance B and C PPAs were to be terminated.
-Notice was provided to the Owner and the termination will be effective March 31, 2018.
+On September 18, 2017, the Balancing Pool provided notice to TransAlta Generation Partnership and the terminations were effective March 31, 2018.
 The Sundance A PPA was unaffected by this decision since it expired under the terms of the PPA on December 31, 2017.

 Section 15.2 is in reference to termination due to unit destruction.